-All staff have the responsibility to identify those children who are, or may be experiencing abuse or neglect and any disclosure made by a child must be listened to, taken seriously and managed with extreme sensitivity.
+All staff have the responsibility to identify those children who are, or may be experiencing abuse, neglect or exploitation and any disclosure made by a child must be listened to, taken seriously and managed with extreme sensitivity.
 On no account should teachers or other adults make suggestions to the child of alternative explanations of their disclosure or worries or 'investigate' the disclosure.

 All staff are reminded that 'children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful.'
-(KCSIE 2023)
+KCSIE 2024